 The Right to Buy enables secure tenants to buy their own home at a discount.

 This applies to those tenants who have a secure tenancy and have spent at least five years as a public sector tenant.

 You may be able to buy jointly with members of your family who have lived with you for at least 12 months, or with someone who is a joint tenant.
 Your home must be their only/principal home.
 Proof of residency will be required for anyone looking to share the right to buy with you.

-If you have lived in your home before it was managed by Grand Union, you may have what’s known as a ‘Preserved Right to Buy’.
+If you have lived in your home before it was managed by us, you may have what’s known as a ‘Preserved Right to Buy’.
 This could mean you qualify for a discount if you decided to buy your home.
 The amount of discount is capped at £75,000 and the amount of discount you receive is dependent on the length of your tenancy.

 What is the Right to Acquire?

 The Right to Acquire enables assured tenants to buy their own home at a discount.
 The amount of discount will vary dependent on location.